AHRQ Evidence-based Practice Center and NIH Pathways to Prevention programs: A decade-long partnership in closing evidence gaps

 2Office of Disease Prevention, National Institutes of Health, USA

-Background: The U.S. Agency for Healthcare Research and Quality’s (AHRQ) Evidence-based Practice Center (EPC) Program produces evidence reports to inform healthcare decisionmakers such as funding agencies supporting new research.
-National Institutes of Health’s (NIH) Pathways to Prevention (P2P) Program, established by the NIH Office of Disease Prevention (ODP), uses inclusive, transparent, unbiased, and rigorous processes in its workshops to engage U.S. federal agencies, researchers, stakeholders, and the public, identify scientific gaps in disease prevention, and develop a research agenda to move the field forward.
+Background: The U.S. Agency for Healthcare Research and Quality (AHRQ)’s Evidence-based Practice Center (EPC) Program produces evidence reports to inform healthcare decision-makers such as funding agencies supporting new research.
+The National Institutes of Health (NIH)’s Pathways to Prevention (P2P) Program, established by the NIH Office of Disease Prevention (ODP), uses inclusive, transparent, unbiased, and rigorous processes in its workshops to engage U.S. federal agencies, researchers, stakeholders, and the public; identify scientific gaps in disease prevention; and develop a research agenda to move the field forward.
 Since 2013, the EPC Program has partnered with NIH-ODP by providing systematic reviews for P2P Workshops that support research recommendation development aimed at closing evidence gaps.

 Methods: A descriptive review of past systematic reviews and workshops since P2P program inception was conducted including portfolio analysis of funding opportunities and grants resulting from the AHRQ-NIH partnership.

 Conclusions: Synergies from close collaboration between evidence review producers and research funders can result in a robust strategy to identify crucial evidence gaps that hinder delivery of evidence-based care to patients.
-An inclusive process that engages unbiased experts, researchers, and the public help develop research agenda that ultimately improve patient outcomes.
+An inclusive process that engages unbiased experts, researchers, and the public helps develop research agenda that ultimately improves patient outcomes.